Research for a resilient society

 Kopie von R-Workshop (2)

-We cordially invite you to our next criminology colloquium on 4 November 2025 at 6 p.m.: Artificial intelligence and qualitative reconstructive…
+We cordially invite you to our next criminology colloquium on 12 May 2026 at 6 p.m.: Victimization and its Varied Consequences…

 read more